Galloway House front view

 The hand-carved woodwork of the staircase and exterior details was supervised by William Heathcote, a retired church architect and well-known woodworker, who oversaw the woodworking on Pullman cars for the Northwestern Railroad.
 The interior pine was milled at the Galloway's own lumber company.
 Etched glass is seen in all of the first floor doors and ruby etched glass in the doors of the second floor hall.
 The hand-stenciled ceilings were painted, and the wallpapers were most likely all hung by Jacob Thomsen, a contracting decorator and later owner of Thomsen Decorating Company of Fond du Lac.

-The house was built by Selim Newton who was originally from New York.
-James Doty, the second governor of the Territory of Wisconsin, encouraged Newton to move to Fond du Lac (Doty chose the city for the city as well as the capital, Madison).
-Doty also convinced Edwin Galloway to move to Fond du Lac as well.
-Galloway moved here in 1848 and bought the house in 1868.
-He became the city's treasurer and mayor.
-The house remained in his family until 1955 when the Fond du Lac Historical Society bought it.
+Both Newton and Galloway were originally from Lewis County, New York.
+James D. Doty, the second governor of the Territory of Wisconsin, encouraged Newton to move to Fond du Lac (Doty chose the site for the city as well as the capital, Madison).
+Doty convinced Edwin H. Galloway to move to Fond du Lac as well.
+The house remained in the Galloway family until 1955 when his grandson, Edwin P. Galloway, at the urging of his sister Theresa Galloway Ebernau, donated the home to the Fond du Lac County Historical Society.